springdev2024/alpha-school/README.md

+### Update 3
+To determine the last login time of a user, the date & time of the login event should be stored in the database.
+This field can be used to let the user know their last login time.
+Their may be other use cases.
+	- **lastLoginAt** Instant field is added to **User** entity
+	- The field is updated at the moment of login.

 ### Update 2
 - UserType field in Registration Form
 	- Registering user must select a user type **STUDENT** or **TEACHER**